-Increased immunization coverage among school aged children in North Carolina.
-This project will increase the quality of our surveillance data, and will also increase school level compliance with immunization regulations, as data quality visits and follow up increase awareness and motivate schools to adhere to NC immunization rules and laws.
+This project will enhance the quality and accuracy of immunization data for school-aged children in North Carolina, leading to improved estimates of vaccine coverage and exemption rates.
+This project also aims to increase school level compliance with immunization regulations, as data quality visits and follow-up increase awareness and motivate schools to adhere to NC immunization rules and laws.